-As a student, an important part of the academic experience is providing feedback on courses you have recently taken.
+An important part of the academic experience is providing feedback on courses you have recently taken.
 This opportunity allows you to think about your progress in the course, helps your instructors know what worked and what didn’t, and is useful to departments as they develop course offerings.
-At Syracuse University, course feedback is collected through an online platform, EvaluationKIT.
+At Syracuse University, course feedback is collected through an online system.

-The window for providing course feedback is typically 7 to 14 days depending on the duration of your course.
-Towards the end of the course, you will receive emails from “Syracuse University Course Feedback” and notifications in Blackboard about the course feedback window.
+Course feedback is gathered towards the end of courses, and you will receive email notifications and reminder prompts in Blackboard.
 Please take time during that window to complete your course feedback form(s).
 Your responses are confidential, and no identifying information is recorded or distributed on the reports that are generated.
 Aggregated reports are released after final grades are submitted.

-For students, completing feedback forms in EvaluationKIT is easy to do.
+For students, completing feedback forms is easy to do.
 There are multiple access points:

 - In Blackboard, click “Tools” in the main menu and then select the “Course Feedback” tile.

 If a student is having problems accessing forms, it may be a browser issue.
-EvaluationKIT requires the acceptance of a session cookie by the browser software.
+The course feedback system requires the acceptance of a session cookie by the browser software.
 If a student is unable to view their forms, they should check to see that cookies are enabled in the browser they are using.
 Allowing cookies is not the default setting in the most recent Safari version, so if a student is using Safari, they should:

 - Click on “Safari” in the main menu, then “Preferences” from the sub-menu.

 - If “Block all cookies” is selected, they should de-select it.